 What attracted investors

-Baseball card makers were happy to oblige.
-Rookie cards of young star players like Don Mattingly, Dwight Gooden, Roger Clemens, Jose Canseco, and Rafael Palmeiro became prized possessions, worth tens or even hundreds of dollars.
+Baseball card companies were happy to oblige.
+Rookie cards of young star players like Don Mattingly, Dwight Gooden, Roger Clemens, Jose Canseco, Rafael Palmeiro, and Ken Griffey Jr became prized possessions, worth tens or even hundreds of dollars.
 In the late 1980s, I even heard of investors buying up large quantities of 1987 Topps Brett Saberhagen cards because they couldn’t secure large enough quantities of his 1985 Topps rookie card.

 No, I am not making that part up.
 You can decide whether the prevalence of cocaine usage in the 1980s and the hoarding of Bret Saberhagen’s third-year cards were related.